Learning a Decentralized Medium Access Control Protocol for Shared Message Transmission: MAC Protocol Learning

 \subsection{Deterministic Inference}

 Unlike training - where exploration via a stochastic policy is essential for learning - we switch the trained stochastic DNN-based policy to a deterministic transmission strategy during inference to improve computational and energy efficiency, reduce inference latency, and enhance interpretability.
-From Theorem \ref{th:1} in Section \ref{sec:th_find}, the optimal solution of the shared message transmission problem \eqref{eq:optim} is either a deterministic strategy or a convex combination of deterministic strategies; hence, an optimal policy can be taken deterministic during inference.
-Specifically, we set the exploration noise to zero $s=0$ that fixes the input of DNNs, and precompute network outputs $\{\pi^*_{l, n}(0)\}_{l,n}$ to obtain decision vectors of nodes.
+From Theorem \ref{th:1}, an optimal deterministic strategy \deniz{always exists; hence inference can be carried out deterministically without loss of optimality}.
+Specifically, we set the exploration noise to zero $s=0$, which corresponds to the mean of the training distribution of $s$.
+Because the optimal transmission policy is entirely encoded within the trained weights and biases of the networks, providing an input of $s=0$ produces the action distribution learned during the training phase.
+This fixes the input of DNNs, and allows us to precompute network outputs $\{\pi^*_{l, n}(0)\}_{l,n}$ to obtain decision vectors of nodes.
 Then, we round these output probabilities to the nearest integers ($0$ or $1$) to determine transmissions for all nodes and messages.
 This is a deterministic strategy, which remains unchanged over time and depends only on the distribution of active nodes over shared messages $p$, not instantaneous realizations of active node sets.
 Alg.~\ref{alg:deterministic_inference} summarizes the above inference procedure.
 This deterministic inference enjoys the following benefits: \begin{itemize} \item \textit{Computational and energy efficiency}.
 Since input remains fixed and outputs can be precomputed, the system avoids querying the neural networks repeatedly during inference, reducing unnecessary energy consumption. \item \textit{Reduced inference latency}.
 Precomputed decisions allow for immediate access to the optimal action, significantly reducing the time required for MAC decisions. \item \textit{Interpretability}.
 The deterministic decisions provide a clear and unambiguous rule for communication, facilitating easier analysis of the MAC layer. \end{itemize} While the training procedure requires a stochastic policy to explore and learn effective strategies via policy gradients, the inference procedure leverages deterministic and precomputed decisions to provide efficient and interpretable \ac{MAC}.